contiguity/cli/man/contiguity.1.md

 # DESCRIPTION

-**contiguity** is a command-line interface to interact with [Contiguity’s API](https://contiguity.co/).
+**contiguity** is a command-line interface to interact with [Contiguity's API](https://contiguity.co/).
 It can be used to send text messages and emails, verify phone numbers by sending them an OTP, with more features coming soon.
 It is written in TypeScript and is published to NPM as **`@use-contiguity/cli`**.
 You can install or uninstall it with NPM: